mocabe/yave/README.md

 To-Do list:

-* Type system improvements
-  - Improve error message
-  - Display principal types on GUI
-  - Replace current hacky type inference implementation..
+* Proper engineering as GUI application
+  - There are tons of terrible codes/designs in the codebase, which I eager to rewrite.
+  - Current GUI frontend is prototype with ImGui which has some limitations.
+    + Qt or custom UI framework with Vulkan might be better for future development.

 * Runtime improvements
+  - Introducing evaluation context
   - Optimization paths
   - Parallel scheduling support
   - Multi output support
   - Dynamic caching

+* Type system improvements
+  - Improve error message
+  - Display principal types on GUI
+  - Replace current hacky type inference implementation..

 * Nodes
-  - Add more useful nodes!
+  - Always add more useful nodes!
   - Improve vector graphics support
   - GLSL, Python script nodes

-* Develop as proper application
-  - Current GUI frontend is prototype with ImGui.
-    + Qt or custom UI framework with Vulkan might be better for future development.
-  - There are also tons of terrible codes in the codebase, which I want to rewrite.

 ### Building